mlan/docker-postfix-amavis/README.md

 #### `ACME_FILE`, `ACME_POSTHOOK`

-The `mlan/postfix-amavis` image looks for a file `ACME_FILE=/acme/acme.json` at container startup and every time this file changes certificates within this file are exported.
+The `mlan/postfix-amavis` image looks for a file `ACME_FILE=/acme/acme.json` at container startup and every time this file changes certificates within this file are extracted.
 If the host or domain name of one of those certificates matches `HOSTNAME=$(hostname)` or `DOMAIN=${HOSTNAME#*.}` it will be used for TLS support.
-When the `ACME_FILE=/acme/acme.json` file changes and the certificates are updated we first remove all old saved certs and keys.
-Otherwise we might pick an old certificate in error.

 Once the certificates and keys have been updated, we run the command in the environment variable `ACME_POSTHOOK="postfix reload"`.
+Postfix's parameters needs to be reloaded to update the LTS parameters.
+If such automatic reloading is not desired, set `ACME_POSTHOOK=` to empty.

 So reusing certificates from Traefik will work out of the box if the `/acme` directory in the Traefik container is also mounted in the `mlan/postfix-amavis` container.